anshultaak/Diagram/tst/README.md

 * Pulse-rds:- Pulse-RDS makes MySQL RDS database backups.
 * Slack-notification:- Slack notification module integrates code pipeline notification with DevOps notification channel under the Slack notification module.

-* Ecrrepo:
+### Ecrrepo:
 Under the ECR repo, we create the Terraform TF files.
 Under those TF files, we create the ECR repo resoucre and IAM cross-account policies.
 These cross-region policies are created because ECR repository is on one AWS account and Ecs clusters are present on different AWS accounts for the communication between ECR and ECS, so we created cross-region policies.

-* Fargate
+### Fargate
-Initially, a VPC is created in the us-west-2 region and within the VPC, two public and two private subnets are created in us-west-2a and us-west-2b availability zones.
-An ECS Fargate Cluster including containers are created under the Private subnet.
+Initially, an ECS Fargate cluster is created in a region.
+That cluster is created under two private subnets and those private subnets are connected to a public subnet through a NAT gateway.
+A security group is also attached to the ECS cluster.

 * Pulse-rds
 Under the pulse-rds repo, we create the db.tf files.
 Under those db.tf files, we create the db subnet group, identifier and the  mysql engine, username, and password.